-Personal property tax (also known as car tax) is a tax on tangible property - i.e., property that can be touched and moved, such as a car or piece of equipment.
-It is an "ad valorem" tax, meaning that the tax amount is set according to the value of the property.
+Personal property tax (also known as a car tax) is a tax on tangible property - i.e., property that can be touched and moved, such as a car or piece of equipment.
+It is an "ad valorem" tax, meaning the tax amount is set according to the value of the property.
 A higher-valued property pays more tax than a lower-valued property.

 Items Subject to the Personal Property Tax

 Prince William County's personal property tax is assessed annually, as of January 1, for the following:

 Personal property tax applies to any vehicle normally garaged or parked in Prince William County - even if the vehicle is registered in another state or county.